grahamtallen/searchRestaurants/README.md

 The focus of this project was to optimize the performance of querying against this dataset.
 One important optimization - Before the queries are run, there are buckets that are generated so that queries do not have to perform the bucketing at the runtime.
 See `src/init/index.js`
 The best function to start analyzing this my code is `performQueryAndGetResultSet`.
-It will get the data set of items filtered by the current search parameters And then, build a result set of the 5 required best-matches based on parameters It will only iterate through the dataset one time, for effeciency.
+It will get the data set of items filtered by the current search parameters.
+Then, build a result set of the 5 required best-matches based on parameters It will only iterate through the dataset one time, for effeciency.
 Nodejs was chosen simply because I am fluent in it.